LukasKnuth/gotify-slack-webhook/Readme.md

 ### Restrictions

 We're sending REST API requests to the local running Gotify instance.
-For this to work, two settings are crucial:
+For this to work, two [settings](https://gotify.net/docs/config) are crucial:

 - If you must change the port, set `GOTIFY_SERVER_PORT` ENV variable instead of using the YAML file
 - You may not change the `server.listenaddr` or `GOTIFY_SERVER_LISTENADDR`, the server must listen on `localhost/127.0.0.1`

-Neither of these apply to the **default configuration** of the server.
+NOTE: Neither of these apply to the **default configuration** of the server.

 ## To-Do